-Control Stick Up/Down moves the highlight cursor up and down the screen Control Stick Left/Right selects or removes an event.
+Control Stick Left/Right selects or removes an event.
 You can also select an event by typing its number (type 0 for event 10, + for item 11 - the normal defaults)

 IMPORTANT: You must de-select an event (move cursor to it and flip joystick left or right) before selecting a new event.